dot-ruth/ng-scaffold/README.md

-# Angular Boilerplate (`ng-boiler`)
+# Angular Project Scaffold (`ng-scaf`)

-A custom CLI tool to generate Angular projects with a clean folder structure and best practices
+A simple CLI tool to scaffold Angular projects with a clean, best-practice folder structure.
+Ideal for quickly setting up modular and maintainable Angular applications.

 ---